Let Them Eat Pussy

-Let Them Eat Pussy is the major label debut album by American rock band Nashville Pussy, released on February 24, 1998.
-AllMusic, in a four-star review, said "Let Them Eat Pussy is all about sleaze, and it's the sleaziest record in years".
-The album helped to create a fanbase for the band, and the song "Fried Chicken and Coffee" was nominated for a Grammy Award in the category of Best Metal Performance.
+Let Them Eat Pussy is the debut album by the American rock band Nashville Pussy, released in 1998.
+The album helped to create a fanbase for the band, and the song "Fried Chicken and Coffee" was nominated for a Grammy Award for "Best Metal Performance".

+Critical reception

+The Toronto Star deemed Let Them Eat Pussy a "raw, cranked-up and absolutely searing debut album."

+AllMusic, in a four-star review, said: "Let Them Eat Pussy is all about sleaze, and it's the sleaziest record in years."

 Track listing

 All songs written by Blaine Cartwright, except where noted.